tvaltn/csharp-tdd-bobs-bagels/BagelDomain.md

 does not exist in the basket. **Not** that they want to be in the act of removing an item, and then knowing if the item did not exist in the basket.

+The other natural option would be to try and remove the bagel, and get feedback that the bagel was not removeable, but this requires you to return more than just false, as the user story states that they want to explicitly know that they could not remove the item, due to it not existing.
+Thus the exists method makes more sense to me.

 | Members                           | Methods              | Scenario                  | Output    |
 |-----------------------------------|----------------------|---------------------------|-----------|
 | `Dictionary<string, int> items`   | `exists(string item)`| item exists in basket     | true      |